Custody and Parental Responsibility: Commentary on Cass. civ., Section I, Order no. 24972 of 2023

 Conclusion

-The ruling of the Court of Cassation represents an important step forward in the protection of minors' rights and in the evaluation of parental capabilities.
-The decision to refer the case back to the Court of Appeal in Rome provides an opportunity to review the custody of the minor, taking into account the new circumstances and developments in the parents' lives.
-It is crucial for the judicial system to continue to ensure the best interests of minors, considering every aspect of their family life.
+The ruling of the Court of Cassation represents an important step forward in protecting the rights of minors and assessing parental capabilities.
+The decision to refer the case back to the Court of Appeal of Rome offers an opportunity to review the minor's custody, taking into account new circumstances and the evolution of the parents' lives.
+It is crucial that the judicial system continues to ensure the paramount interest of minors, considering every aspect of their family life.

 Bianucci Law Firm